MatthewReid854/reliability/docs/Fitting a dual stress model to ALT data.rst

 -    show_probability_plot - True/False.
 Default is True
 -    show_life_stress_plot - True/False.
 Default is True
 -    CI - confidence interval for estimating confidence limits on parameters.
 Must be between 0 and 1.
 Default is 0.95 for 95% CI.
 -    optimizer - 'TNC', 'L-BFGS-B', 'powell'.
 Default is 'TNC'.
 These are all bound constrained methods.
 If the bound constrained method fails, nelder-mead will be used.
-If nelder-mead fails the inital guess (using least squares) will be returned with a warning.
+If nelder-mead fails the initial guess (using least squares) will be returned with a warning.

 Outputs:

 -    a - fitted parameter from the Dual_Exponential model
 -    b - fitted parameter from the Dual_Exponential model
 -    c - fitted parameter from the Dual_Exponential model
 -    beta - the fitted Weibull_2P beta